USEPA/workshops/lessons/03_tidy_data_in_r.md

 ## 6 B       june    3    22
 ```

-While these two simple examples showcase the general ideas, deciding on a given tidy structure for your data will depend on many things and the result will difer based on your task (i.e. data entry, visualization, modelling, etc.).
+While these two simple examples showcase the general ideas, deciding on a given tidy structure for your data will depend on many things and the result will differ based on your task (i.e. data entry, visualization, modeling, etc.).
 A couple of nice reads about this are:

 - [Best Pracitces for Using Google Sheets in Your Data Project](https://matthewlincoln.net/2018/03/26/best-practices-for-using-google-sheets-in-your-data-project.html)
 - And again, R4DS [Tidy Data Chapter](http://r4ds.had.co.nz/tidy.html)